 Barely through the starting gate, and we seem to be encountering a few anomalies that need a sharp business skill set

 How can a path lead to somewhere and nowhere at the same time?
 There’s a lot to understand about the boundaries at 382.
 Much has changed since the pharmacy was built in 1879.
 It’s fascinating looking at old maps and seeing the changes to the landscape surrounding it and the impact of development on the wider area.
 There’s a saying that ‘good fences build good neighbours’.
-But it’s increasingly clear after a couple of weeks owning the The Pharmacy that the various ways that the surrounding spaces have been carved up over the years and developed mean that building good relationships in the community is much more important than building fences.
+But it’s increasingly clear after a couple of weeks owning The Pharmacy that the various ways that the surrounding spaces have been carved up over the years and developed mean that building good relationships in the community is much more important than building fences.